algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 Each action can run only when certain conditions are met, e.g.:

-- Only if Input's value is not empty.
+- Only if the Input's value is not empty.
-- Only if Current User's role is admin.
+- Only if the Current User's role is admin.

 ---